swaptacular/swpt_accounts/protocol.rst

    Account configuration flags.
 Different server implementations may use these flags for different purposes.
 For the lowest bit (bit ``0``) is reserved the meaning "scheduled for deletion".
-If this bit is set, server implementations SHOULD watch the account, and if the balance on the account does not exceed ``negligible_amount``, the account MAY be removed from the database.
+If this bit is set, server implementations SHOULD continuously watch the account, and if it is reasonably certain that amount bigger that ``negligible_amount`` can not be lost on the account, the account MAY be removed from the server's database.
 When the account is removed from the server's database, a `AccountPurge`_ message MUST be sent.